vitorjungles/timer/README.md

 This project is under the MIT license.
 Read the file [LICENSE](https://github.com/vitorjungles/timer/blob/master/LICENSE) for more information.

 ## :arrow_right: How to access the Timer?
-To access the Timer [click here](https://vitorjungles.github.io/timer/). :timer:
+To access the Timer [click here](https://vitorjungles.github.io/timer/). :timer_clock: